dzucconi/immanence/README.md

 >
 > —Arakawa and Madeline Gins

-**Immanence** is a DSL for handling web requests in Ruby, built on top of Rack.
+**Immanence** is a "web framework" in Ruby, built on top of Rack.
 To execute routes it calculates the [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) between incoming requests and routes defined through the DSL then executes the most likely candidate. *Something will always be executed.* Objects are rendered by calling `→` (alias `render`) with the object to be rendered as the argument.
 Object responses are encoded as JSON.
 Incoming JSON is automatically parsed and available in as the `input` object.

 What does it mean to discard transparent precision in favor of immanent promiscuity?